Marudi/ApIDashd/README.md

-# Lovable API Gateway Dashboard
+# ApIDash API Gateway Dashboard

 A modern, extensible dashboard to manage API Gateways (currently supports both Tyk and Kong) with full-featured UI for security, analytics, version control, and more.